-$$\mathbf{Q}{dh} = \left(\frac{\partial D}{\partial x}, \frac{\partial D}{\partial y}\right) \tag{9}$$

-10 is the effect of the horizontal diffusion of density, D.
+$$\mathbf{Q}{dh} = \left(\frac{\partial D}{\partial x}, \frac{\partial D}{\partial y}\right) \tag{9}$$ is the effect of the horizontal diffusion of density, D.

 The above results conflict to those obtained by Capet et al. (2008b), referred to as CMMS in the following: according to their Fig. 7, the "residual" (equivalent to F in this paper) at the sea surface is generally negative and the geostrophic contribution is always positive, while the corresponding quantities in the current article exhibit a clear bimodal structure.
-On the other hand, the contributions from ageostrophic straining and vertical diffusion are bimodal in CMMS but $Q{ageo}$ and $Q{dv}$ are predominantly positive.
-Similarly, the impact from vertical straining in CMMS is everywhere negative, in contrast to $Q_w$ that is bimodal as well and the sign is alternating along-front.
+On the other hand, the contributions from ageostrophic straining and vertical diffusion are bimodal in CMMS but Q{ageo} and Q{dv} are predominantly positive.
+Similarly, the impact from vertical straining in CMMS is everywhere negative, in contrast to Q_w that is bimodal as well and the sign is alternating along-front.
 The cause for these disagreements might be the different horizontal resolution of ROMS (750 m in CMMS and 100 m in R100).
-By contrast, the multimodal structures and the alternating along-front sign changes of F and its components resemble more those obtained by Gula et al. (2014): these are the bimodel (or even three-modal with filaments) structures and the alternating along front sign changes.
+By contrast, the multimodal structures and the alternating along-front sign changes of F and its components resemble more those obtained by Gula et al. (2014).

-Prominent structures of the tendency terms are also visible in C3 and C4, but those will be investigated in detail in a follow-up paper investigating the dynamics of a submesoscale cyclone.
+Prominent structures of the tendency terms are also visible in C3 and C4, but those will be investigated in detail in a follow-up 0 paper investigating the dynamics of a submesoscale cyclone.